MozillaReality/networked-aframe/README.md

 Features
 --------
-* Includes everything you need to create multi-user WebVR apps and games.
 * Support for WebRTC and/or WebSocket connections.
 * Voice chat.
 Audio streaming to let your users talk in-app (WebRTC only).
 * Bandwidth sensitive.
 Only send network updates when things change.
+* Cross-platform.
+Works on all modern Desktop and Mobile browsers.
+Oculus Rift, Oculus Quest, HTC Vive and Google Cardboard + Daydream support.
 * Extendable.
 Sync any A-Frame component, including your own, without changing the component code at all.
-* Cross-platform.
-Works on all modern Desktop and Mobile browsers.
-Oculus Rift, HTC Vive and Google Cardboard + Daydream support.
-* Firebase WebRTC signalling support

 Getting Started